Search

 How to refer

-Upon receiving this referral form, if you are eligible for assessment you will be:
+Upon receiving your referral form, if you are eligible for assessment you will be:

-1. Offered an appointment for assessment, with ongoing follow-up treatment for your foot problem.
+1. Offered an appointment for assessment, with follow-up treatment for your foot problem.

-We aim to inform people who are not eligible within 2-4wks – details of self-care, independent podiatrists can be found following the links above.
+We aim to inform you within 2–4 weeks.
+Details of self-care and independent podiatrists can be found via the links above.

 We are part of the One Croydon alliance Share your views of our services at NHS Choices